top of page

 What training methods do you use?

-I am a positive reinforcement based trainer who follows the LIMA approach: Least Intrusive, Minimally Aversive.
+I am a positive reinforcement based trainer who follows the LIMA approach: Least Intrusive, Minimally Aversive. https://apdt.com/lima.pdf

-Dogs cannot learn new information when stressed or distracted, much like humans, so it’s important when training new behaviour that we set up the environment so that it is conducive for learning and gradually add distractions.
+As caregivers, we need to understand their needs and set realistic goals.
+Dogs cannot learn new information when stressed or distracted (much like humans), so it’s important when training new behaviour that we set up the environment so that it is conducive for learning and gradually add difficulty.

 Will I always have to use food rewards?